Stay agile and innovative—and rein in expenses

 “We decided to invest time and resources into improving our support site, which is powered by Zendesk and home to all of our external FAQs, and the results have been absolutely phenomenal,” says Michael Pace, Senior Director of Global Member Services at Virgin Pulse.

-Virgin Pulse now serves millions more customers—a 2.5x improvement of its human-to-FAQ-view ratio.
-And this increase in service happened without affecting the Member Services budget.
+Virgin Pulse now serves millions more customers, and this increase in service happened without affecting the Member Services budget.

 “If we had not implemented the self-service strategy, we would probably have had to increase our budget another 25 to 30 percent over what we spend today to handle the increased volumes,” Pace explains.